About Professor Jonathan Powers

 Photograph by Alastair Powers

 I had the privilege of being Academic Director of Derbyshire College of Higher Education and hence the first Pro Vice-Chancellor (Academic) of the University of Derby when in 1992 it became the only such College to become a University at the same time as the former Polytechnics.
+Two years later I had the honour of being commissioned as a Deputy Lieutenant for Derbyshire.

-This led to ‘consultancy’ for several other institutions aspiring to University status, in addition to my ongoing roles as a Chief External Examiner, External Examiner in Philosophy, or Research Ethics Adviser at a number of other Universities.
-But after half a dozen years of extraordinary development at Derby in which both the institution and the City of Derby were transformed, I decided to take early retirement in the hope of getting down to some academic work of my own !
+This led to ‘consultancy’ for several other institutions aspiring to University status, in addition to my ongoing roles as a Chief External Examiner and/or Examiner in Philosophy at a number of other Universities.
+However I resisted the blandishments of head hunters, and after half a dozen years of extraordinary development at Derby, during which not only the institution but the City of Derby and the region were transformed, I took early retirement in the hope of finally getting time to do my own research !
+I was however given the curiously ghostly role of ‘Honorary Pro Vice-Chancellor’ for a three year period, and even undertook some postgraduate teaching in the Faculty of Art and Design, while continuing to act as an External Examiner and later serving on the Research Ethics Committee of the University of the Arts in London.

 However the idea that, having left the University of Derby, I could simply retreat to my library and eavesdrop on the conversations between the more than ten thousand volumes accumulated on the shelves, proved short-lived as other challenges came looking for me.
 I became Project Champion (now Honorary Vice President) for Derby’s £2m Multi-Faith Centre, the founding Chairman (now Honorary President) of the City’s Chamber Music Society, and the coordinator of my village’s Millennium Topograph and Time Capsule projects.
 Then, after serving as Chairman to help steer Derby Playhouse to what seemed to be safe waters, I found myself returning for a fraught and protracted struggle to save the theatre – now safe and successful as Derby Theatre under the aegis of the University.
 Having stepped down as Acting Chairman of the Multi-Faith Centre, I still serve on its Planning and Development Committee, and I belong to Derby’s Holocaust Memorial Day Working Group as well as the Council of the Derby Civic Society.